brugr9/UEPluginVolumeCreator/README.md

 * Scalar Volume Actor
   * Type: Scalar Volume Actor `BP_SV` instance as Object Reference
   * Default Value: `none`
-  * Info: Mandatory, Hounsfield Units data source
+  * Description: Mandatory, Hounsfield Units data source
 * Window Center
   * Type: `Float`
   * Default Value: `1047.5`
   * Range: [`-1000.0`, `3095.0`]
-  * Info: Window Center in Hounsfield Units (aka level or brightness)
+  * Description: Window Center in Hounsfield Units (aka level or brightness)
 * Window Border Left
   * Type: `Float`
   * Default Value: `-1000.0`
   * Range: [`-1000.0`, `3095.0`]
-  * Info: Window Left (lower) Border in Hounsfield Units; which is calculated (not editable in the Details Panel)
+  * Description: Window Left (lower) Border in Hounsfield Units; which is calculated (not editable in the Details Panel)
 * Window Border Right
   * Type: `Float`
   * Default Value: `3095.0`
   * Range: [`-1000.0`, `3095.0`]
-  * Info: Window Right (upper) Border in Hounsfield Units; which is calculated (not editable in the Details Panel)
+  * Description: Window Right (upper) Border in Hounsfield Units; which is calculated (not editable in the Details Panel)
 * Window Width
   * Type: `Float`
   * Default Value: `4096.0`
   * Range: [`1.0`, `4096.0`]
-  * Info: Window Width in Hounsfield Units (aka range or contrast)
+  * Description: Window Width in Hounsfield Units (aka range or contrast)
 * Window Mask
   * Type: `Boolean`
   * Default Value: `true`
-  * Info: With calculating the "Texture Render Target VOI Volume", values between the window left and right border are linear interpolated (lerped) in a range of [`0`, `255`] by default.
+  * Description: With calculating the "Texture Render Target VOI Volume", values between the window left and right border are linear interpolated (lerped) in a range of [`0`, `255`] by default.
 Values equal and lesser than the window left border are mapped to `0`, values equal and greater than the window right border are mapped to `255`.
 To render the lerped values only, a window mask is applied if parameter 'Window Mask' is set to `true`.

 If a parameter from above is changed in a VOI Actor instance from the Editor Details Panel, the "Texture Render Target VOI Volume" is not automatically recalculated.
 Clicking button `Compute RT Voi Volume` will trigger this (see figure 4.2.1.2.).